-- Playing a show in New York, NY at 8:00 PM today at Tribeca Performing Arts Center t.co/rOPjoL6UC3
+- Playing a show in Indianapolis, IN at 8:00 PM today at The Jazz Kitchen t.co/uoUjMAbQnl

 Apti, the groundbreaking debut album of Indian-American alto saxophonist Rudresh Mahanthappa's Indo-Pak Coalition, clearly blazes new trails into the future of jazz in the 21st Century.
 Synthesizing jazz with the astutely improvised musical forms of South Asia, this trio with guitar virtuoso Rez Abbasi and tabla star Dan Weiss is turning heads internationally in both the jazz and world music scenes.
 While most attempts to engage jazz and South Asian music often feel incoherent, with musicians from neither side able to comfortably bridge the musical divide, the music on Apti clearly transcends any previous notion of 'Indo-Jazz fusion'.
 In melding Indian concepts of melody and rhythm with his inventive style as a jazz composer and improviser, Mahanthappa has masterfully provided a compositional context that has brought out spectacular interplay within the ensemble.
 Apti is a major achievement in cross-cultural musical creativity and a landmark contribution to modern music that bears no precedent.

 Rez Abbasi - Guitar / Sitar-guitar

 Dan Weiss - Tabla

 "Rudresh Mahanthappa is boldly breaking some exciting new ground while going all the way back to his Indian roots."

 "Mahanthappa creates a music that is at once technically brilliant yet musically cogent, harmonically adventurous yet expressively straightforward.
 He takes listeners into fascinating Eastern Idioms that are otherwise virtually unheard in jazz today."